 Whether you have 2 weeks in Peru or 2 months, there is an endless list of amazing places to visit in Peru.

 I personally spent a total of 3 weeks in Peru, with a few extra days in Bolivia and found this was a fairly decent amount of time to cover most of the hot spots while backpacking in Peru.

 Below is an overview of all the places I visited in Peru, starting in Cusco and ending in Lima:

-If you have a few extra days up your sleeve, I highly recommend heading further south to Bolivia.
+If you have a few extra days up your sleeve, I highly recommend heading further south of Peru and into Bolivia.

 From Lake Titicaca, it’s around six to seven hours drive to Bolivia’s third-largest city La Paz, stopping at Copacabana for the day and then continuing on to reach La Paz.

 You will need around four to five extra days to visit these locations in Bolivia if you do wish to add them to your Backpacking Peru itinerary.

 There are are two main modes of transport for getting around on your backpacking Peru adventure and that is by bus or by plane.

 Traveling by bus when backpacking Peru, in my opinion, is the best way to get around this South American country.
 There are some cheap, dodgy buses out there and then there are the more expensive bus companies, though these are generally a lot safer.

 The most reputable bus company in Peru that I discovered to be the most comfortable and reliable is Peru Hop.